Nar Phu Valley Trekking-18 Days

 • The Nar Phu Valley Trekking is a tough journey that demands a high degree of physical fitness, so it may not be suitable for everyone.

-• Since the trek is remote, you must be prepared to be away from the community for kept amounts of time and be self-sufficient.
+• Since the trek is remote, you must be prepared to be away from the community for a limited amount of time and be self-sufficient.

 • The weather can be unpredictable, and your trip can be hampered by landslides and other natural dangers, so you need to be prepared for these occurrences.